 Counties annually invest more than

-MAINTENANCE AND CONSTRUCTION OF PUBLIC MASS TRANSIT

-IN THE OPERATION.

-SYSTEMS, including subways, surface rails, ferries and buses.
+\$23 BILLON, MAINTENANCE AND CONSTRUCTION OF PUBLIC MASS TRANSIT SYSTEMS, including subways, surface rails, ferries and buses,

 Counties are involved in

-of public transit systems across the nation

-Milwaukee County Transit System,
+Milwaukee County Transit System, Milwaukee County, Wis.

 The Milwaukee County Transit System provides nearly 29 million rides each year and generates a massive economic impact for the region.
 In 2020, the agency provided 58 MILLION annual passenger miles, operated 371 vehicles in maximum service and expended \$145 MILLION in operating funds (16.3 percent of which were provided by local government).
 The agency operates bus, commuter bus and demand response services.